Juti Ravenna: Biography

 "Mr Ravenna tendency in that moment was close to Venetian post-impressionism.”

 During his job Ravenna constantly contributed to several magazines with texts and designs.
-Also he helped the Italian editorial renewal and looked after the printing of some books.
+He also helped the Italian editorial renewal and looked after the printing of some books.
 With the help of Egidio Bonfante in 1943, he published the book 50 disegni di Picasso, and the book Arte Cubista, two years later.

 Ravenna has always been suggested by the Venetian lagoon background and in particular by Treviso lands.
-So in 1948 he left Venice (the attic in Palazzo Carminati) and moved to Treviso, town he loved, where a lot of friends of his in the cultural environment were living (Giovanni Comisso, Sante Cancian – died in 1947 -, Toni Perolo, Nevra Garatti); in Treviso he married Cancian widow and son Luciano was born.
+So in 1948 he left Venice (the attic in Palazzo Carminati) and moved to the town Treviso, which he loved, where a lot of friends of his in the cultural environment were living (Giovanni Comisso, Sante Cancian, who died in 1947, Toni Perolo, Nevra Garatti).
+In Treviso, he married a Cancian widow and his son Luciano was born.

-In 1951 he won (together with Virgilio Guidi) the Premio Burano.
+In 1951, he won (together with Virgilio Guidi) the Premio Burano.